claudioneves1981/whatsapp-web-scraping/README.md

  - Wait for the program to run and enjoy the collected data in console, files saved in /collected_data folder created during script execution^^

 ## Know troubles:
 It may happen that the WhatsApp changes the name of the CSS classes it uses, if it occurs, the program won't be able to get the contact list, scroll the side-pane, or get the messages.
 To solve this, you must search for the current CSS class name and change it in the code.

-In same groups may occurs errors, I did not identify the cause , I hope that same collaborator can identify and help me correct the error.